whosonfirst/go-whosonfirst-spelunker/README.md

 #### go-whosonfirst-spelunker-opensearch

-The [whosonfirst/go-whosonfirst-spelunker-opensearch](github.com/whosonfirst/go-whosonfirst-spelunker-opensearch) package implements the `Spelunker` interface using an [OpenSearch](https://opensearch.org/) document store, for example data indexes by the [whosonfirst/go-whosonfirst-opensearch](https://github.com/whosonfirst/go-whosonfirst-opensearch) package.
+The [whosonfirst/go-whosonfirst-spelunker-opensearch](github.com/whosonfirst/go-whosonfirst-spelunker-opensearch) package implements the `Spelunker` interface using an [OpenSearch](https://opensearch.org/) document store, for example data indexed by the [whosonfirst/go-whosonfirst-opensearch](https://github.com/whosonfirst/go-whosonfirst-opensearch) package.

 It imports both the `go-whosonfirst-spelunker` and `go-whosonfirst-spelunker-httpd` and exports local instances of the web-based server (`httpd`).